arthijayaraman-lab/crease_ga/docs/casestudy1.rst

 Figure 3.: Shows four computed scattering profiles and the corresponding 3 dimensional (3D) structures.
 The scattering profiles were computed from the 3D structures using a physics based equation.

-4. Training a Machine Learning Model that Directly Links Structural Features to the Computed Scattering Profiles
+Step 4.
+Training a Machine Learning Model that Directly Links Structural Features to the Computed Scattering Profiles
 ----------------------------------------

 .. figure:: CasestudyI_Step_4.png
    :class: with-border

-Figure 4.: .
+Figure 4.: Graphical representation of training an XGBoost Machine Learning (ML) model to directly link the structural features of a nanoparticle system to its computed scattering profile.
+80% of the scattering profiles computed in step 3 are selected randomly and used as a training dataset for the ML model.
+The predictions of the ML model are validated by using the remaining 20% of the dataset (test dataset).

 References